 - 3. Reversion.
-Any remaining funds which may exist at the conclusion of the HSAP Program shall be returned to City. - 4.
-Commission shall use the federal coronavirus relief funds allocated directly to the City in a manner consistent with SB 91 and the State allocated block grant funds, and shall ensure that it will distribute all funds under the HSAP Program equitably and consistent with demonstrated need within the jurisdiction. - C. City Responsibilities.
+Any remaining funds which may exist at the conclusion of the HSAP Program shall be returned to City. - C. City Responsibilities.
 City responsibilities including the following: - 1.
 Payment of Funds for the Operation of the HSAP Program.
 The City shall provide the following funding for the administration of the HSAP Program as set forth herein:

-HSAP FUNDING Coronavirus Relief Fund - Federal Allocation to the City of San Diego \$42,333,563.00 Coronavirus Relief Fund - State Allocation to the City of San Diego \$44,877,753.57 CARES Act CDBG Funds - Federal Allocation to the City of San Diego \$ 5,000,000.00 Total HSAP Funds \$92,211,316.57
+HSAP FUNDING Coronavirus Relief Fund - Federal Allocation to the City of San Diego \$42,333,563.00 Coronavirus Relief Fund - State Allocation to the City of San Diego \$45,561,171.00 CARES Act CDBG Funds - Federal Allocation to the City of San Diego \$ 5,000,000.00 Total HSAP Funds \$92,894,734.00